MCParks/ShowScript/README.md

 All of these commands require the `castmember` permission:

 - `show start <showName>`: Starts a specific show.
-Replace `<showName>` with the name of the show you want to start.
+Replace `<showName>` with the name of the show you want to start (without the file extension).
 This command also accepts optional flags:
   - `--log`: Enables logging of actions.
 The sender of the command will receive chat messages whenever a Show Action executes.
   - `--async`: Runs the show asynchronously.
 Individual Show Actions will still run synchronously.
   - `--startAt <timecode>`: Specifies the timecode (in ticks) at which to start the show.